 I went through all of my sketchbooks looking for monster designs which I could pit against him.
 One of these designs, which I think dated back to high school, became the character McBlack, who was to be a recurring antagonist in the series.
 The concept was a simple: an unkillable gunslinger who operates as a private eye, except instead of solving mysteries he does freelance dirtywork.

 I say that I was young and stupid not because it was a bad idea, but because f the way I underestimated the size of the undertaking.
 It took ages.
 I penciled most of the first issue, but when DC’s Helix imprint rejected a separate project, which I had cold-pitched to them, I gave up on comics and decided to focus solely on prose.
-(I’ll talk about that Helix pitch one day–failing to follow it up was the biggest single mistake of my career.)
+(I’ll talk about that Helix pitch one day–failing to follow it up despite the editor’s invitation was a rookie mistake.)

 So it was to be metafiction, then.
 I figured that if enough people got shot and stuff blew up most readers wouldn’t hold that against me.

 I wrote the script for McBlack in 2005 and, once I had given p hope of finding a real artist to draw it for me, I penciled 3 pages.
 Once I was convinced that I might be able to pull this off, I started looking for an inker.
 I tried out a dozen different inkers and eventually I chose the best of them.
-He completed one page and then refused to return my email about the remaining two, which he had been paid in advance for.
-That was when my friend Chopper John suggested I approach Dave Gutierrez about inking for me.
+He completed one page and then refused to return my email about the remaining two, for which I had paid him in advance.
+That was when my friend Chopper John suggested I talk to Dave Gutierrez.
 I didn’t think Dave would want anything to do with it when he saw the pencils he’d be working from, but Uncle Chop-chop approached him for me and to my surprise, Dave agreed to do it.

 Dave was the best thing to happen to McBlack.
 The look of the books is as much him as me–he fixes a lot of poor anatomy, he works out most of the lighting, and he generally adds a layer of professionalism that you otherwise wouldn’t see on the books.
-He’s streets and miles better than the first inker I hired.
-Ron Salas, co-ceator of Existence 2.0 created an amazing cover for me and we were off to the races.
+He’s also streets-and-miles better than the first inker I hired.
+Ron Salas, co-ceator of Existence 2.0, produced an amazing cover for me and we were off to the races.

 McBlack was a marathon, not a sprint.
 It took about five years to finish McBlack vol.01, all told.
 I think it’s clearly a freshman work and you can see me learning to draw as the book progresses.
 I had a more difficult time translating my own script into artwork than any of the artists I’ve worked with, before or since–I just didn’t have the chops to draw a lot of what I’d written, which necessitated a lot of rewrites and a lot of improvisation in the lettering.
-But this works to the benefit of the story, in some ways.
+In some ways this works to the benefit of the story.
 A lot of the funniest moments are the result of that improvisation, especially when it comes to the dialogue.
 In the script, McBlack’s dialogue was very terse and all of the smart aleckry was confined to the captions.
 Glad I ditched that idea.

 McBlack One Shot proved to be a popular seller at local conventions.
 On the strength of this, Black House Comics approached me about taking over the publication of McBlack.
 Just in time, too–I’d just sold out the entire first edition print run of volume 1.